The Action Network 2018 College Football Power Rankings

 Ever want to use the same numbers oddsmakers do to make college football point spreads?
 Now is your chance.
+Subtract the higher-rated team’s number from the lower-rated team’s to make the point spread on a neutral field.

 The Action Network college football analyst Collin Wilson has released his betting power ratings for all 130 teams.
 His numbers will be updated here every Sunday before the next week’s point spreads come out.
 He’ll also track changes over the course of the season.